 There are other beautiful apple orchards around Chattanooga too.

 Fairmount Orchard, Inc. is located on Signal Mountain.
 The orchard began in 1971 and has been passionately serving its community since then.
 Although this is not a “you-pick” orchard, the farm is committed to offering its community the very best of their products.
-Currently, the orchard is selling a variety of apples, cider, and jams.
-They are open every day of the week from 9am until 7:45pm.
+Currently, their charming store in Signal Mountain is selling a variety of apples, cider, and jams.
+They are open every day of the week from 9am until dark.
 If you would like more information, be sure to check out their Facebook page, Fairmount Orchard, Inc.

 Oren Wooden’s Apple House is located in Pikeville, TN.
-It is a one stop location for an orchard, farm market, farm to table restaurant and bakery, and gift shop!
+It is a one-stop location for an orchard, farm market, farm to table restaurant and bakery, and gift shop!
 With one look at their southern menu at the Oren’s Orchard Cafe and the Pie Shop, your mouth will be drooling.
 Check their website to see daily cafe specials!

 Last week, the kids and I decided to visit Oren Wooden’s Apple House.
 The restaurant, bakery, and farm market are connected in one large building.
 The sweet aroma of apple pie lingered into the farm market.
 The kids and I quickly found ourselves in the bakery line.

 We enjoyed a slice of apple cake and chocolate chip cookies from the bakery.
 Afterwards, we walked around the property to stretch our legs.
 A large pavilion with several picnic tables was located outside of the restaurant, so you could enjoy your food while socially distancing.
 While you eat, you have a beautiful view of the apple orchard.

 While Oren Wooden’s Apple House is not a “you-pick” orchard, there are lots of lovely components to this location that makes it a favorite among its community.
 Be sure to come shop, dine, indulge in apple treats, and view the beautiful orchard in the distance, while you enjoy your time at the Apple House!